particle-iot/docs/src/content/getting-started/new.md

 The header format must be exactly that because the search feature uses that to delimit entries, and determine the date of entries
 --}}

+### Argon kit deprecation 2024-12-10

+The Argon kit (ARGNKIT) is now deprecated and will no longer be available.

 ### Query auth deprecation 2024-12-04

 The date for [query auth deprecation](/reference/discontinued/software/query-auth/) is December 4, 2024.
 It was previously